cap-js-community/cds-cucumber/docs/ENV.md

 ### CDS\_CUCUMBER\_WAIT\_DEBUGGER

 Forces the initialization process to wait until the debugger is attached.
+This happens right after the steps-library (browser.js) is loaded in the browser.

 Example:
 ```